 KEYTRUDA is an infusion and LENVIMA is a capsule.
 The information below can help give you a better understanding of how you will get and take each medication.

-Your health care provider will give you KEYTRUDA into your vein through an intravenous (IV) line.
-Treatments usually take place at your health care provider's office or an infusion clinic.
+Your health care provider will give you KEYTRUDA into your vein through an intravenous (IV) line over 30 minutes.
+Treatments usually take place at your health care provider’s office or an infusion clinic.

 Every patient is different.
-For that reason, your doctor will decide how many treatments you need, based on your experience with KEYTRUDA.
+For that reason, your health care provider will decide how many treatments you need, based on your experience with KEYTRUDA.

-You will receive your prescription through a Specialty Pharmacy, your doctor's office/clinic, or a hospital pharmacy.
+You will receive your prescription through a Specialty Pharmacy, your health care provider’s office/clinic, or a hospital pharmacy.

 Talk to your health care team to find out how you will receive LENVIMA.
-LENVIMA is available through 5 Specialty Pharmacies: Accredo, Biologics, CVS, Onco360, and Optum.
+LENVIMA is available through 6 Specialty Pharmacies: Accredo, Biologics, CVS, Onco360, Optum, and US Bioservices.
 If your medicine is being supplied through a Specialty Pharmacy, your health care team will tell you which one.
 It is important to know the name of your Specialty Pharmacy and to respond promptly to their phone calls and communications.
 If you do not see your Specialty Pharmacy listed here, contact your health care team.

 LENVIMA is an oral medication and should be taken once a day at the same time, with or without food.
-Your doctor will tell you how much LENVIMA to take and when to take it.
-Your doctor may also adjust your dose during treatment, stop treatment for some time, or completely stop treatment with LENVIMA if you have side effects.
+Your health care provider will tell you how much LENVIMA to take and when to take it.
+Your health care provider may also adjust your dose during treatment, stop treatment for some time, or completely stop treatment with LENVIMA if you have side effects.

 If you miss a dose of LENVIMA, take it as soon as you remember.
 If your next dose is due within 12 hours, skip the missed dose and take the next dose at your regular time.

 If you take too much LENVIMA, call your health care provider or go to the nearest hospital emergency room right away.

-The number of capsules you need to take may vary based on what your doctor prescribes.
+The number of capsules you need to take may vary based on what your health care provider prescribes.

 If you cannot swallow LENVIMA capsules whole, follow these steps: